farmera/sare_grant/study_methods.md

 methods of data capture and analysis.
 These threads are not necessarily at cross purposes, in fact they are related, though in pursuing them we have sometimes felt a degree of tension.

-Throughout this study we have been guided by empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather the image data.
+Thus, throughout this study we have been guided by empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather the image data.
 We have also been keen to answer such questions with methods that are accessible and available at modest cost.
 The two central issue we have sought to address are: